 - Don’t forget about the pockets!

 There’s quite a variety of pockets available for home tables.
-For example, you can go with plastic or leather.
-You can go with fringe or shield pocket styles.
+For example, you can go with plastic or leather, or you can go with fringe or shield pocket styles.
 If you want to take it to the next level, then you can even install your own ball return system.

-- Last, but not least, when all is said and done and your pool table is up and running, consider investing in a pool table cover to protect your investment and hard work.
+- Last but not least, if your pool table is up and running, consider investing in a pool table cover to protect your investment and hard work.

-Why It’s Best to Leave Building Pool Tables to Professionals
+Why It’s Best to Leave Building Pool Tables to The Professionals

-Thus, even with all of the insider, pro advice listed here, you still might want to consider consulting a professional pool table company that has the experience to build a professional-grade, custom billiards table for you.
-You’ll find that it’s worth the investment without all of the hassle of doing it yourself.
+Thus, even with all of the insider and pro advice listed here, you might still want to consider consulting a professional pool table company that has the experience to build a professional-grade, custom pool table for you.
+You’ll find it’s worth the investment without all of the hassles of doing it yourself.

 Sources: HGTV.com, Fine Woodworking, tcbilliards.com